Albert0i/test_db/README.md

 In case of 3 and 4, I recommend not to use ODM at all.
 Use [MySQL 2](https://www.npmjs.com/package/mysql2), [pg](https://www.npmjs.com/package/pg), [oracledb](https://www.npmjs.com/package/oracledb), [mssql](https://www.npmjs.com/package/mssql) and [better-sqlite3](https://www.npmjs.com/package/better-sqlite3) packages respectively.

-You if think there exists a tool fits for everything, I will give you a lollipop.
+If you if think there exists a tool fits for everything, I will give you a lollipop.

 ### II.
 The Journey